mgalloway22/Prometheus-5Q/README.md

 # Prometheus-5Q

 Simple application to elegantly handle illuminating a [Das Keyboard 5Q](https://www.daskeyboard.io) via the available API in a configurable way.
-This project is intended to provide the user with a litteny of useful `Assistant`s that can be bound to Das Keyboard 5Q keys, but also make it effortless to create additional custom `Assistant`s that integrate seamlessly with `Assistant`s provided here.
+This project is intended to provide the user with a set of useful `Assistant`s that can be bound to Das Keyboard 5Q keys, but also make it effortless to create additional custom `Assistant`s that integrate seamlessly with `Assistant`s provided here.

 ## Getting Started